How to Object to a Planning Application

 Keep your objection as focused as possible.
 Only refer to relevant facts, preferably ones you can prove with hard evidence.
 Under no circumstances should you try to involve emotions in your objection.
 Planning officers will not care about factors like a developer with a shady reputation.

-If you personally disagree with the type of business that is being constructed, that's also irrelevant to your application.
-Even if you manage to get others to join you in your objection, you won't get far if your entire argument is based on personal views.
+If you personally disagree with the type of business that is being constructed, that is also irrelevant to your application.
+Even if you manage to get others to join you in your objection, you will not get far if your entire argument is based on personal views.

-It's a good idea to read up on local planning permission regulations.
-This can sometimes provide you with surprising insights and can lead you to solutions you wouldn't have thought of otherwise.
+It is a good idea to read up on local planning permission regulations.
+This can sometimes provide you with surprising insights and can lead you to solutions you would not have thought of otherwise.

 Round up support

 Make sure to get the contact details of anyone interested in aiding you.
-You will have to put a lot of effort into organizing everyone once you've gathered their details, so you should do your best to simplify that process from the start.
+You will have to put a lot of effort into organising everyone once you have gathered their details, so you should do your best to simplify that process from the start.

 Remember that additional support will only make a difference if people are willing to join your cause in writing.
-You might get lots of positive responses initially, but things will change once people realize they need to sign their own names.
-Don't be surprised if more than half of your initial contacts drop out at this point.
+You might get lots of positive responses initially, but things will change once people realise they need to sign their own names.
+Do not be surprised if more than half of your initial contacts drop out at this point.

 This makes it important to be as thorough as possible and contact anyone who might have any legitimate objections that the planning committee will find relevant.